blueag8/Photography_Website/README.md

 This project was developed using the [gitpod.io](https://gitpod.io/workspaces/)

-1. create a virtual environment.
-I achieved this via the CLI by typing "virtualenv -p python3 [name of your virtual env]"
-2. I chose to create an env.py file and ensured that is was not published to the public repository by using gitignore.
+1. Create a virtual environment.
+This can be achieved this via the CLI by typing "virtualenv -p python3 [name of your virtual env]" or alternatively, I chose to create an env.py file and ensured that is was not published to the public repository by using gitignore.
 This command was "env.py >. gitignore"
 3. To activate the virtual env use "source bin/activate"
 4. Once inside the activated virtualenv install Django.
 You may need to use the command "cd .. " to ensure you are in the root directory then use the command "pip3 install Django ==1.11.24".
 If using Gitpod I found that if in the virtualenv the "pip3" install [command] didn't work, and using the "easy_install"[command] worked.